 To charge my smartphone and battery bank, I carry two tiny six-inch USB cables (one type C and one micro-USB).
 Their minuscule length doesn’t allow me to use my phone while it’s charging, but that minor inconvenience is worth the weight savings.

 Weight: .42 oz | 12 grams

 Music, podcasts, movies, etc. are an immense morale boost while hiking or winding down in the tent, so I always backpack with these minimalist headphones.
-They weight next to nothing, put out above average sound, and are extremely affordable.
+They weight next to nothing, put out above solid sound, and are extremely affordable.